Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Qualitative Analysis: Evidence for Non-Algorithmic Targeted Action

-We use the qualitative coding described above to answer three important questions about the mechanisms for a significant result in the ExpertTest*, as described in \S\ref{sec:expertise_quant:discussion:expertise}: (A) whether non-algorithmic targeting is present, (B) whether advisors support at-risk students in case of the intevention predicting negative outcomes, and (C) whether there is evidence of nuisance confounding.
-We include selected excerpts from advisors' comments for illustration; comments are paraphrased as needed for clarity and to preserve anonymity.\footnote{To protect student privacy, all gendered pronouns in comments have been changed to they/them.}
+We use the qualitative coding procedure described above to determine whether advisors target significant interventions to the student based on non-algorithmic information.
+We include selected excerpts from advisors' comments for illustration.\footnote{Comments are paraphrased as needed for clarity and to preserve anonymity.
+To protect student privacy, all gendered pronouns in comments have been changed to they/them.}